How I wrote ‘Dreams’ by Gabrielle

 “Dreams started out as a poem in my little blue diary, which I had by my bed.
 It was fully written a good two or three years before I actually went into a studio.
 I lived in Brockley in South East London and at the time I wrote it I was going through a situation where I just wanted to sing.
 I would meet different people and they would promise that they could do stuff for me, like, ‘Yeah we can get you into the studio,’ and it would never happen.

-“The opening lines of the song are, ‘Move a step closer/You know that I want you.’
-Although it appears as if it’s a love song it was about it was about the fact that every time I would make steps towards having a music career it would move ten paces out of my reach.
+“The opening lines of the song are, ‘Move a step closer / You know that I want you.’
+Although it appears as if it’s a love song it was about the fact that every time I would take steps towards having a music career it would move 10 paces out of my reach.
 I felt like I was made to sing, it didn’t even have to be on a stage, it could have been in a pub.
 I just wanted to sing but it felt like it wasn’t going to be a reality.
 It was almost like being in a love affair, but the love affair was with my music.
 Dreams was written out of frustration and it was a fantasy.

 “A few years later I was in the studio with a friend of mine.
 We went to record a love song that I’d written and the producer was a guy called Tim Laws.
 Later I got a phone call from him and he said, ‘We really love your tone, would you come back without your friend?’ which was so mean.
 But I didn’t mind going back without her because when we would sing in nightclubs she had her record, her dubplate – it was the instrumental to a song that she’d written.
 I didn’t have that.
 When I’d go to a club I was singing to Luther Vandross’ So Amazing.
 So the fact that I could go back in the studio and maybe have my own song one day – I was prepared to leave her at home and go alone!